 even if my cousins want to have children, there is the risk of

-They have to decide if it's worth the risk.
-Now that we know
+have to decide if it's worth the risk.
+Now that we know what to

-what to look for, they can get tested and decide what to do from
+look for, they can get tested and decide what to do from there.

 For me, the major medical implication has to do with Joseph.

-I've worried for years about whether or not he inherited my
+I've been worried about whether or not he inherited my

 disabilities.
-He's ten now, and seems fine.
-I was normal at his
+He's almost 12 now, and seems fine.
+I was normal at

 I'm scared.
 I don't want him to suffer the way I did.
 I would

-still love him if he started having problems, but want him to
+still love him if he started having problems, but I want him to